MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-9-American-Viticultural-Areas/subpart-C-Approved-American-Viticultural-Areas/section-9.103.md

 (c) *Boundaries.* The Mimbres Valley viticultural area is located within Grant and Luna Counties, New Mexico.
 The boundaries are as follows: The beginning point is located at Faywood Station on an unimproved dirt road at benchmark 4911 in Luna County, New Mexico on the northern part of Section 2, Township 21 South (T21S), Range 12 West (R12W) on the Faywood Station Quadrangle U.S.G.S. map;

-(1) From the beginning point the boundary runs northeast 2.25 miles along an unimproved dirt road until it intersects U.S. Routh 180 (indicated on map as U.S. Rte.
+(1) From the beginning point the boundary runs northeast 2.25 miles along an unimproved dirt road until it intersects U.S. Route 180 (indicated on map as U.S. Rte.
 260) at New Mexico Highway 61 (indicated on map as an unnumbered secondary highway) at the south portion of Sec.
 30, T20S/R11W;

 (2) The boundary proceeds in a generally northerly direction on N.M.
 Hwy.
 61 for 34.5 miles crossing over U.S. Rte.
 90 (indicated on map as U.S. Rte.
 180) west of San Lorenzo, N.M. until it meets an unimproved dirt road near Bear Canyon Dam at the west line of Sec.
 28, T16S/R11W on the San Lorenzo, N. Mex.
 U.S.G.S. map;